owenkizito/mathscamp-playing-cards/Markdown/Avoid the River.md

 # Main Version

 ## Statement
-Start from home (H) and go to school (S).
+Start from home (bottom left) and go to school (top right).
 You can walk along the 4 by 4 grid by making steps only towards east or north.
 You cannot cross the river (blue line)!
 In how many ways can you reach your school?

 ![](Avoid%20the%20River_images/image_0.png)